 Above it was mentioned that a gate can only be scheduled in a particular cycle when the resources are available for it.
 In this, the scheduler relies on the resource manager of the platform.
 The latter was created and initialized from the platform configuration file before scheduling started.
 Please refer to cclplatform for a description of the specification of resources of the CC-Light platform.
 And furthermore note that only the resources that are specified in the platform configuration file determine the resource constraints that apply to the scheduler; recall that for each resource type, several resources can be specified, each of which typically has some kind of exclusive use.
 The simplest one is the qubits resource type of which there are as many resources as there are qubits.
-The resource manager maintains a so-called machine state that describes the occupation status of each resource.
-This resource state typically consists of two elements: the operation type that is using this resource; and the occupation period, which is described by a pair of cycle values, representing the first cycle that it is occupied, and the first cycle that it is free again, respectively.
+The resource state typically consists of two elements: the operation type that is using this resource; and the occupation period, which is described by a pair of cycle values, representing the first cycle that it is occupied, and the first cycle that it is free again, respectively.